Am I at increased risk for COVID-19? UPDATE 3-29-21

 YES.
-Sjogren’s patients are at higher risk for infection and serious complications of infection.
+Sjogren’s patients are at higher risk of infection and serious complications of infection, especially respiratory infections.

 Why Sjogren’s patients are likely to be at increased risk for serious complications with COVID-19: